fbpx

 New England Historical Sites: A Must Do Fun Thing in New England

 Summer typically means no school, and therefore no history class, but you may find it enjoyable to visit some of New England’s niche historical sites only open in the summer.
-Gillette Castle, in East Haddam, CT offers a unique opportunity into life in the past.
+Gillette Castle, in East Haddam, CT offers a unique view into an actor’s second life as architect.

 William Gillette, once an actor and playwright, built an innovative 24 room castle high above the Connecticut River.
 The mansion is filled with unique architecture and innovations light years ahead of their time.